Your cart is currently empty!

 During the process of the next couple of weeks, I ordered a cart and prayed about this venture.
 During this time, God put a burning desire in my heart.
 He inspired me to do this five days a week.
 WHAT???
 I was still working full time and not ready to retire.
 I told God that I was depending on Him to be in complete charge of this venture.
 How would I get the volunteers and the snacks?
 Plus, I was still working FULL TIME!
-And I am so grateful that I followed God’s prompting to follow His lead.
+I am so grateful that I followed God’s prompting to follow His lead.
 The volunteers fell into place and the donations started coming in.

 The Lemonaid Cart is now its own 501c3 nonprofit entity and continues to go strong.
 WOW!
 God does not do anything halfway!
 How happy I am that He was the one in the driving seat.
 During my treatments, I started interviewing the nurses and patients.
 I asked what they would like to see the cart stocked with.
 When a patient asks for a special item, we try to accommodate.
 Yes, most of the items on the cart are junk food.
 In the scheme of things, they are maybe not very healthy.
 But the requests come from the patients and nurses.
 Having been thru four different kinds of cancer, it’s important to just get thru the treatments.
 Eat whatever sounds good to you.
 Sometimes our appetites fail during treatment, and the snacks we serve is often better than nothing at all.

 Now, 16 months later, I am ready for the next chapter.
 I have already begun to reach out to companies.
 I am asking for donations and funding.
-We have served over 25,000 since the start of the cart on January 5, 2024.
+We have served over 27,000 since the start of the cart on January 5, 2024.
 I continue to be amazed at God’s hand in all of this.
 I am so glad I said yes to the prompting of the Holy Spirit.
 I feel privileged to be a part of this journey.

-THE LEMONAID CART WAS FOUNDED APRIL 5, 2025!
+THE LEMONAID CART WAS FOUNDED APRIL 5, 2024!

 Thank you for reading.